Attempting the Impossible

 As developed earlier, the elements of willingness are rather ordinary psychosocial functions that become specialized by a fully conscious awareness that things may not go well and that continuance will be stressful or problematic.

-Every activation of a willingness element therefore can bring with it a silent or articulated hope that the undesired and frustrating factors will not dominate and dissipate the effort.
+Every activation of a willingness element therefore can bring with it a silent or articulated hope that the undesired and frustrating factors will not dominate and dissipate energies.

 Will that hope be realized?
 It is impossible to know.
 It just has to be activated as a matter of faith.
-This means that each level of willingness becomes a , and activation .
+This means that each level of willingness becomes a vehicle of faith, and activation instils hope.

-, by itself, is not a strategy.
-Nor is .
+Hope, by itself, is not a strategy.
+Nor is faith.
 Hope and faith often appear to be no more than wishful expectations that reveal and indulge passivity.
-Hope that is generated by the activation of willingness is not a strategy either, but it is far from passive: it is an active initial step required to make a meaningful difference in a challenging situation: at the extreme you are in a serious situation with apparently no way out.
+Hope that is generated by activating willingness is not a strategy either, but it is far from a passive indulgence.
+Instilling hope is an active initial step in making a meaningful difference to an impossible situation.

 To strengthen the effects of each level of willingness and put substance on the bare bones of hope and faith, the levels can be combined.
-Combinations can be expected to illuminate all the complex willingness forms that may need to be activated when .
+Combinations can be expected to illuminate all the complex willingness forms that may need to be activated when attempting the impossible.

 In THEE, combinations of levels are found in structural hierarchies and that is what will be developed n this section, grouping by grouping.